Heraldry Symbols & What They Mean

 They are very seldom used as bearings on arms but quite frequently arms are represented as issuing from them, particularly in French arms.

 As the herald of the dawn, the cock is symbolic of the sun.
 It is also a bird of great courage in battle that will fight, if necessary, to the death.
-Therefore, it is an emblem of vigilance and courage.
+Therefore, in heraldry, it is an emblem of vigilance and courage.

 The cock is also used as a Christian image of the resurrection.
 The gamecock in heraldry refers to a slightly different symbol of a cock without its comb and wattles, as was the case when birds were prepared for cockfighting.
 This symbol is less common, though, than a regular domestic cock.